 For this discussion, please view the Project Y-DNA Results (colorized) in a new tab at http://www.familytreedna.com/public/Dewees/default.aspx?section=ycolorized

-Currently, there are 12 participants in the Dewees(e) Surname Project, eleven of whom are grouped into family lineages under the three sons of Garrett Hendricks Dewees- Cornelius, Lewis (Lambert) and William.
+Currently, there are 13 participants in the Dewees(e) Surname Project, 12 of whom are grouped into family lineages under the three sons of Garrett Hendricks Dewees- Cornelius, Lewis (Lambert) and William.
 This grouping is based on genealogical records submitted by each participant, which can be viewed at http://www.worldfamilies.net/surnames/dewees/pats.
 One participant (DeWease) is ungrouped.

 As expected, the three family groupings (Cornelius, Lewis, William) show some distinct differences from each other.
 For example, for marker DYS460, two of three descendants of Lewis have a value of 10 whereas descendants of William all have a value of 11 at this site.
-Among descendants of Cornelius, four have a value of 11 and one has a value of 10.
+Among descendants of Cornelius, five have a value of 11 and one has a value of 10 for this marker.
 For another marker, DYS570, descendants of William have a value of 19 whereas descendants of Lewis and Cornelius have values of 20 or 21.
 And, for marker CDY-a, descendants of William have a value of 35 and all other participants have a value of 34 or 33.

 This type of information will be useful in the future to help assign a Dewees(e) male who lacks definitive genealogical records to his appropriate group.
 For example, see Mr. Miles in the Cornelius group.
 His assignment to this group is discussed below.